-Dermatomyositis is an inflammatory disease which causes swelling and redness of muscle and skin.
+Dermatomyositis is an inflammatory disease that results in skin changes and muscle weakness.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
 You may be referred to a specialist for further evaluation.

 Your bodily fluids and tissues may be tested.
 This can be done with:

 Images may be taken of structures in the body.
 This can be done with:

 Muscles may be tested.
 This can be done with an electromyogram (EMG).